nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_customization.md

 ### Background color of the player

 To change the background color of the player set the backgroundColor parameter in `config.style.backgroundColor` to the desired color.
-By default, it is set to black.
+By default, it is set to `"black"`.

 ```javascript
 "style": {